mickfuzz/phd4/_posts/other/conferences/2024-11-final-review-and-tepa.md

 2. How can game design patterns support the development of computational fluency in novices?
 3. How can learners build agency in an evolving community of game makers?

-### Degree outcomes / narrative update

-My supervision process over the last year has focused on the process of prioritising and clarifying the writing up of my finding in line with existing research conventions.
-While the use of video data allowed a broad spectrum of analysis including more personal exploration of concepts, I have retained my original focus on the social and cultural elements of the process.
-Once the prioritisation process was completed I was able to return to the introduction and start drafting more complete chapters from the beginning.

 <!-- Percentage completion of each thesis chapter